PeterCat12/pysmash/README.md

   # Shows a complete list of sets given tournament and event names
   # By default, this method ignores sets without a recorded score (Smash.gg "oddity".
 Either the set was not played or the set
-  # potentially fed into another bracket.); these sets can be viewed by passing False for filter_unplayed
+  # potentially fed into another bracket.); these sets can be viewed by passing False for filter_current.
+  # Additionally, it is possible to view sets that are not yet ready to be played by passing False for filter_future
+  # If one wants to exclude already completed sets, likely for the use of an application that hooks into brackets real-time
+  # False can be passed for filter_completed
   sets = smash.tournament_show_sets('hidden-bosses-4-0', 'wii-u-singles')
   print(sets) # note: result might be VERY large for larger tournaments.